-The (Virtual) Shift Show will be available through Aug.
+The (Virtual) Shift Show was available through Aug.
 15.

 On July 21, The Shift Show held two performances as part of the Run of the Mills residency project collaboratively created by Emily Beattie, U-Meleni Mhlaba-Adebo, Rosa Weinberg, and Akili Jamal Haynes.
 The (Virtual) Shift Show reveals those experiences.